Below are the available bulk discount rates for each individual item when you purchase a certain amount

 This program teaches you how to understand the phytochemistry of herbalism and aromatherapy, how to interpret the latest clinical findings, and how to put that information to use practically in your own home.
 Upon completion, you’ll be able to handle most household health concerns naturally using products and formulas you’ve developed yourself.

 Course materials include two large spiral bound textbooks, three paperback reference books, downloadable handouts and study guides, online video lectures, and downloadable mp3s.
 During your learning experience, you’ll complete 26 quizzes and 24 hands-on or research projects.
 The amount of time required to complete this large study program varies depending on the individual.
 The program includes 100 hours of instruction, which results in approximately 360 total study hours for program completion.
 The study hours include the additional time spent researching for assigned projects, completing herbal preparations, and reviewing material for the online quizzes.
 There is not a set schedule, so you can begin the program at any time, and work through it at your own pace.
+Upon successful completion of all program components, we also provide a certificate of completion to celebrate your accomplishment!

 Program requirements: This program includes online features that require high speed internet and basic internet skills for maximum participation and benefit.
 If you do not have regular access to high speed internet or the ability to download files (.mp3 and .pdf), view videos online, or participate in online quizzing, we recommend our self-study programs, which include curricula only.